 Itinerary: Experience Sonoma Wine Country

-This is the place for people who want to immerse, engage, and connect - with the earth, with nature, and, most importantly, with each other.
+Sonoma County is the ideal place for people who want to immerse, engage, and connect—with the earth, with nature, and, most importantly, with each other.
 Whether it's just the two of you, a getaway with friends, or some other combination of the folks in your life, discover the magic of Sonoma County, where life opens up.

 Here is a suggested itinerary for immersing yourself in the Wine Country experience.